this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - yield_units
      - yield point units (string)

 This function calculates the cutting carrying index.
 The function takes in four value inputs(Integers or Floats) and four units inputs(Strings).
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of velocity units that can be input into the function see the Velocity units section under Force and Power Conversions.
 To see the range of viscosity units that can be input into the function see the Viscosity units section under Fluids Conversions.
 To see the range of yield point units that can be input into the function see the Fluid Yield Point units section under Fluids Conversions.
-The function returns a dictionary containing flow behavior index (n) consistency factor (K) the cuttings carrying index (cci) and hole cleaning performance.
+The function returns a dictionary containing flow behaviour index (n) consistency factor (K) the cuttings carrying index (cci) and hole cleaning performance.

 .. code:: python